egenix-ops/owl-shoes/README.md

 ![Airtable Sample](images/airtable-sample.png)

-You can generate the Airtable access tokens at the [link](https://airtable.com/create/tokens)
+You can generate Airtable access tokens at the [link](https://airtable.com/create/tokens), and the base ID should be a string similar to 'appUnia3pFUA5rPlr' in your table's URL.
+Make sure to set both the access token and base ID correctly in your .env file.

 ### 4. Start Ngrok
 Start an [ngrok](https://ngrok.com) tunnel for port `3000`: